 But it is without question that our evolutionary path shows that the cosmos is on a mission, and to date we appear to be that mission; it is just that we don’t yet know what that mission is about.
 But it would be unreasonable to think that this is a multi-billion year mission of self-destruction, given the kludge that we are currently making of it, although I hate to think that we are doomed to end up that way because we haven’t evolved enough in the gray matter department to be able to take care of it.

-And so my hope is that gaining even an inkling of understanding of the world’s greater mission might eventually enable us to abandon the current seemingly runaway path of self-destruction and allow us to rise to the occasion and take ownership of our destiny, to determine as best we can what our role should be in this fantastic cosmic adventure that we have only just woken up in.
-Evolution is providing us with some pointers here, but we need to be able to understand a lot more of what has moved us along its path before we can start making more sense of it.
+And so my hope is that by gaining even an inkling of understanding of the world’s greater purpose, on the assumption there is one – oh, and what an assumption – we might eventually be able to abandon the current seemingly runaway path of self-destruction by rising to the occasion and take ownership of our destiny by determining as best we can what our role should be in this fantastic cosmic adventure that we have only just woken up in.
+Evolution is providing us with some pointers here, but we need to be able to understand a lot more of what has moved us along its path to the present moment before we can start making more sense of it.